 Schillewaert, N., Ahearne, M. J., Frambach, R. T. & Moenaert, R. K. (2005).
 The adoption of information technology in the sales force.
 Industrial Marketing Management, 34, 323–336. doi: 10.1016/j.indmarman.2004.09.013

-6 thoughts on “It’s an occupational hazard kind of thing…”
+6 responses to “It’s an occupational hazard kind of thing…”

 1. There’s a lot going on here in this post.
 Let me first respond to the start.
 You have pic of two logos of two major tech companies, and both of those companies leverage proprietary knowledge to their advantage.
 BUT, what about those companies that leverage knowledge based on tech that’s completely open source, such as Linux.
 How does this challenge the ‘spillover’ effect and what such companies share with their sales staff?
 How does this challenge the competition between these companies?
 Etc.